The Shed Registry

-Local Law 48 of 2023 imposes escalating monthly penalties on idle sidewalk sheds across New York City.
+Local Law 48 of 2025 imposes escalating monthly penalties on idle sidewalk sheds across New York City [1].
 Effective January 26, 2026, building owners face fines of $10 to $200 per linear foot per month, capped at $6,000/month, based on how long the shed has been in place.
-The law also eliminates automatic 12-month permit renewals, replacing them with a 90-day permit cycle that requires a licensed professional progress report at each renewal.
+The law also eliminates automatic 12-month permit renewals, replacing them with a 90-day permit cycle that requires a licensed professional progress report at each renewal [2].

-This guide covers the full penalty schedule, milestone deadlines under Local Law 51, the new permit renewal process, available exemptions, and strategies for reducing penalty exposure.
-An interactive calculator is included below to estimate current and projected fines for any active shed.
+This guide covers the full penalty schedule, milestone deadlines under Local Law 51 of 2025, the new permit renewal process, available exemptions, and strategies for reducing penalty exposure.
+An interactive calculator is included below to estimate monthly penalties and a simplified accrued exposure figure for an active shed.

-Enter the shed length and installation date to estimate monthly and total accrued penalties under Local Law 48.
-The calculator applies the correct penalty tier based on total time installed and accounts for the January 26, 2026 effective date.
+Enter the shed length and installation date to estimate monthly penalties and a simplified total accrued figure under Local Law 48.
+The calculator applies the current penalty tier based on total time installed and accounts for the January 26, 2026 effective date, but it does not model every DOB rule, exemption, or tier transition.

 Local Law 48 Penalty Tiers